mkshid/mkshid.github.io/_posts/2016-04-05-just-start.markdown

 This blog won't be only a code blog (i am not that good :D).

-6 months ago a started a new job at
+6 months ago i started a new job at
 [Frigel IES](http://www.iesfrigel.com) a branch of the main company where i am working now
 [Frigel Firenze](http://www.frigel.com) as